 The young and unexperimented ones come to work as percebeiros as a quick way to earn money.
 Sometimes their lack of experience make them commit mistakes that sometimes can be fatal.
 Last year 20 percebeiros lost their life while working in the cold waters of the Coast of the Death.

-Most of these photographs were taken in the village of Aguiño, Spain.
-It has 80 to 100 legal goose-barnacle fishermen, though an increase in the price for a permit hasled some to hunt the prized crustaceans illegally at night.
-It involves scaling rocks battered by tsunami-like waves,or swimming underwater into caves.
+Most of the photographs featured here were taken in the village of Aguiño, Spain.
+This village is home to 80 to 100 licensed goose-barnacle fishermen.
+The rising cost of permits has driven some to engage in illegal hunting of these prized crustaceans at night.
+This risky endeavor involves navigating treacherous rocks battered by powerful waves and venturing underwater into caves.